22 Brown Types of Caterpillars

 These brown types of caterpillars can grow up to 1.5 inches long and feed on the leaves of the plants they inhabit.

 Although these caterpillars are often considered pests, they do have some benefits.
-These brown types of caterpillars eat other insects, such as aphids, which can harm crops.
+These brown caterpillars eat other insects, such as aphids, which can harm crops.

 However, when their populations are high, they can cause significant damage to crops.